fojackson8/ML-drug-discovery/README.md

 for all tuning parameters can be found in the two references provided.

 This script first randomly partitions the data into training and test sets.
 It then runs the analysis and returns confusion tables for each analysis, which give the number of true positives, false positives and false negatives.
+Kappa is also calculated.

 The Random Forests package is first used to generate variable importance and partial dependency plots.
 Variable importance plots show the relative importance of each variable in predicting the outcome (%increase in predictive error if variable was